co1acraftalt/dind/README.md

 - `BypassNRO` with a value of `1`

 > [!TIP]
-> This allows you to create an offline account without an internet connection.
+> This allows you to create a local account.

 ---